MrAhile/K8s-CKA/3-Scheduling/node-affinity.md

 4. Run the Pod.
 What happens ?

-5. Create a label on one of the cluster node so that the pod can be deployed.
+5. Create a label on one of the cluster's nodes so that the pod can be deployed.
 Make sure the Pod is running fine

 6. Delete the pod